-We focused on 3 big things this month: food, transportation and monthly subscriptions.
+We focused on three big things this month: food, transportation and monthly subscriptions.

 - From the allotment.
-We got green beans and salads from our own garden.
+We got green beans and salads from our garden.

 - From the back garden.
 We pick at least a cup of raspberries every single day.
 We also have pears and some plums.
 We are so very thankful for everything.

-- 3-4 times a week we go to the supermarket after 7pm to check out the reduced to clear section.
+- 3-4 times a week we go to the supermarket after 7 pm to check out the reduced to clear section.
 This is how we managed to still eat big salads every single day.
 We usually find really good produce reduced to 5p, which is almost nothing.
-Due to their “use by” dates we have to eat them as soon as possible, so we shop often but spend very small amounts of money.
-I combine the trip to the supermarket with my evening gym sessions (gym is right across the street) so I don’t feel I leave the house at 7pm just for this.
+Due to their “use by” dates we have to eat them as soon as possible, so we shop often but spend tiny amounts of money.
+I combine the trip to the supermarket with my evening gym sessions (gym is right across the street) so I don’t feel I leave the house at 7 pm just for this.

 - Another gem of the reduced to clear section is bread.
-We can buy a big one with 8p and just take it home, split it in portions and freeze it.
-We take out just the amount we need, when we need it, and eat it immediately.
+We can buy a big one with 8p and just take it home, split it into portions and freeze it.
+We take out only the amount we need, when we need it, and eat it immediately.

-- Before this challenge we often ignored whatever vouchers we received from supermarkets.
+- Before this challenge, we often ignored whatever coupons we received from supermarkets.
 Not anymore.
-We got £9 worth of vouchers from Tesco so we used them to buy things that are not reduced – nuts, mylks, oils.
+We got £9 worth of vouchers from Tesco, so we used them to buy things that are not reduced – nuts, mylks, oils.

-- We went back to this good habit because now that I’m in an office again, I need prepped lunches.
-Otherwise I spend at least £5 every day, 4 days a week (I don’t work on Fridays).
+- We went back to this excellent habit because now that I’m in an office again, I need prepped lunches.
+Otherwise, I spend at least £5 every day, four days a week (I don’t work on Fridays).